osamuChiba/Interview-Android-Faculty-Office-Hours/README.md

 # Interview-Android-Faculty-Office-Hours
-Sort Office Hours by the days of the week (Sunday first).
-And then show on New York time.
+1) Sort Office Hours by the days of the week.
+2) Show Sunday first.
+3) Show on New York time.